cseanburns/electronic_resource_mgmt/src/09-markets-economics.md

 See figure 2.3, specifically, from Sanchez's article.
 The plot shows just how much could be lost and how little gained if the forecasts Sanchez discusses come true.

-There are many ways to put constraints on the supply of an item in the digital landscape, as opposed to limiting supply in the physical space, which involve fewer methods.
+There are ways to put constraints on the supply of an item in the digital landscape, as opposed to limiting supply in the physical space, which involve fewer methods.
-That is, it's relatively easy for publishers and others to restrict the supply of physical works.
+That is, it's easy for publishers and others to restrict the supply of physical works.
-They simply have to limit how many of those physical works are manufactured (e.g., the number of print runs).
+They simply have to limit the physical works that are manufactured (e.g., the number of print runs).
-But given the nature of digital content, restricting supply is driven by the technologies available to do so, and since there are so many publishers and distribution points, then each one of these points will often create their own unique type of constraint on the supply.
+But given the nature of digital content, restricting supply is driven by the technologies available to do so, and since there are so multiple publishers and distribution points, then each one of these points will often create their own unique type of constraint on the supply.
 The result is that there will be a number of confusing methods implemented to limit constraint, even if these limitations are marketed as selling points.
 In practice, this may mean that only a limited number of people may "check" out a work from a library at one time, or access a database at one time, and so forth.